ace-dent/gbc-hw/gbc-census/README.md

 # gbc-census

 A census of Game Boy Color devices.
 This data was manually scraped over a few years.
-Currently the dataset is biased towards the UK.

 The data is sorted by serial number and split by prefix into four CSV files:
 - `C` series: Made in Japan, distributed in Japan and internationally ([here](gbc-census-C.csv)).